AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 ---
 ## Expected Output

-The Living Documentation Generator in LivDoc regime is designed to produce an Issue Summary page (index.md) along with multiple detailed single issue pages.
+The Living Documentation Generator in Living Documentation regime is designed to produce an Issue Summary page (index.md) along with multiple detailed single issue pages.

 ### Index Page Example